DomoApps/StarterKit/README.md

 ### Edit index.html
-- Open `index.html` in the `StarterKit` folder in your prefered IDE or text editor.
+- Open `index.html` in the `StarterKit` folder in your preferred IDE or text editor.
 - Change the HTML in the `body` to "Hello World".
 - Go to back to [localhost:8080](http://localhost:8080) to see that the App changed (`npm start` should still be running).